 Ingredients to fry in oil at high heat

-20 curry leaves (a crucial flavor component)
+20 to 25 curry leaves (a crucial flavor component)

 2 teaspoons black mustard seeds